The Quality Story - Chapter 3: How it's Made

 A German leather craftsman taught me a great trick.
 He sews a nylon strap into all of the parts of his horse equipment that get stress.
 Since nylon doesn't stretch, neither will the leather.
 We put tough nylon strips inside the handle and where it attaches to the bag; also inside the center strap where it buckles, and in the side pieces where the shoulder strap attaches.
 All areas that would normally stretch now have a hidden nylon strap permanently sewn in.

-All the hardware is nickel plated metal normally used for dog collars and horse tack.
+All the hardware is Stainless Steel 316, which has high corrosian resistance and is usually used in medical implants and marine environments.
 The d-rings are there for tying on umbrellas, jackets etc. and to act as buffers between the ground and the bag.
 (Note: these d-rings are very strong and the leather holding them on is too, but not meant to attach the shoulder strap to.
 There is a d-ring on either side specially engineered to sustain the weight of the shoulder straps).
 On a hitchhiking/surfing trip through the jungles and along the beaches of far southern Mexico, I tied my hammock to one side of my bag, a thin serape blanket to the other and my flippers to the bottom.

 Making belts from long strips of leather is expensive because you end up with a lot of small random sized pieces from the hide after cutting the belts.
 A belt maker in El Paso, Texas showed me how he splices several small leather strips together to make one long belt.
 Watch out, because it is only a matter of time before that joint shows up.
 The illustration below shows you something to watch out for so you don't get cheated.